Tick

 Making informed real estate decisions starts with having the right knowledge.
 At HomeAbroad, we offer US mortgage products for foreign nationals & investors and have a network of 500+ expert HomeAbroad real estate agents to provide the expertise you need.
 Our content is written by licensed mortgage experts and seasoned real estate agents who share insights from their experience, helping thousands like you.
 Our strict editorial process ensures you receive reliable and accurate information.

-With an average rental yield of around 7% for long-term investments—and short-term vacation rentals yielding between 8% and as high as 14.73%—California is a great place to own a rental property.
+With an average rental yield of around 7% for long-term investments and short-term vacation rentals yielding between 8% and as high as 14.73%, California is a great place to own a rental property.

-Best Places to Buy a Rental Property in California
+Top 11 Places to Buy a Rental Property in California

-The California real estate market has many great cities for investment opportunities.
-Here are 11 of the best places to buy a rental property in California in terms of both short and long-term rentals:
+Let’s look at 11 of the best places to buy a rental property in California in terms of both short and long-term rentals:

 Top Cities for Short-Term Rental Investment in California